Argentine stocks, bonds lift on U.S. jobs data

-BUENOS AIRES Aug 7 (Reuters) - Argentina's stock, currency and bond market trends on Friday.
+BUENOS AIRES, Aug 7 (Reuters) - Argentina's stock, currency and bond market trends on Friday.

 * The MerVal stocks index .MERV rose 1.27 percent to end at 1,799.53 points, following Wall Street, after a U.S labor report showed a slowing in job losses.

-* Among the biggest gainers was Pampa Energia (PAM.BA: Cotización), Argentina's biggest integrated energy company, which rose 6.8 percent to close at 1.42 pesos per share.
+* Among the biggest gainers was Pampa Energia (PAM.BA), Argentina's biggest integrated energy company, which rose 6.8 percent to close at 1.42 pesos per share.

 * On the broad market volume was moderate at $15.6 million.
 Of active issues, 46 advanced, 23 declined and 12 were unchanged.